Demesheo/demesheo.github.io/_posts/2015-7-7-Reasons-You-Should-Blog-Your-Technical-Tribulations.md

+---
+layout: post
-Reasons you should blog about your technical tribulations
+title: Reasons you should blog about your technical tribulations
+---

 Blogging is a very common and constantly evolving thing now a days, with millions of people blogging about millions of different topics.